Dawson College Blues women's ice hockey

-Women's hockey team history
+Team history

 The women's ice hockey team was founded in 1998 by Lionel Geiller.
 The team would play exhibition games in 1998 and join the Ligue de hockey féminin collégial AA in 1999 to play competitively.

 Goaltender Alexandra Garcia led the Blues to the finals in the 2005 Canadian Championships (held in British Columbia).
 Garcia was named the Player of the Game in the semifinals and finals.
 For the 2006–07 season, Garcia won the collegiate championship as she posted a 34-0-0 record with the Blues.
 In addition, she competed for Team Quebec at the 2007 Canada Winter Games and won a bronze medal.

 Vanessa Emond played at Dawson College from 2006 to 2008.
 She accumulated 75 points in her first year (45 goals, 30 assists) for the College.
 The following season, she had 65 points (34 goals, 31 assists).
 She was named the Most Valuable Player of her team and represented Team Quebec twice.
 Camille Dumais was a two-year member of Dawson College in Montreal and was an assistant captain in 2008–09.